 An employee advance is a salary or payroll advance given to an internal team member, deducted from their next paycheck.
 A contractor advance is a prepayment to an external service provider for upcoming work.
 Both need documentation, but the relationship and repayment process are different.

-Also see: Cash handoff receipt, Office expense reimbursement form, Contractor advance payment receipt, Cash payment received proof, Petty cash receipt template.
+Also see: Cash handoff receipt, Office expense reimbursement form, Contractor advance payment receipt, Cash payment received proof, Payroll cash receipt, Who took money from cash box, Cash paid out log.